Hamburger

 Taiwan, China

 On July 12, 2016, the Taiwan government amended the Income Tax Act and introduced the controlled foreign company (CFC) and the criteria for determining a foreign company’s place of effective management (PEM) rules.
-However, the effective date of these new rules has not been announced by the Taiwan government.
+Subject to certain conditions of the CFC rules, profits retained by controlled foreign companies in offshore low-taxed jurisdictions might be attributed to the tax base of the controlling Taiwanese entities since January 1, 2023.
+However, the effective date of the new PEM rules has not been announced by the Taiwan government.

 Turkey